 No Impact.
-The proposed project would result in an increase of eight new residential dwelling units.
-However, this net increase of eight units is not anticipated to substantially increase the demand for new water or wastewater treatment facilities or the need to expand existing facilities.
+The proposed project would result in an increase of 20 new residential dwelling units.
+However, this increase is not anticipated to substantially increase the demand for new water or wastewater treatment facilities or the need to expand existing facilities.
 The project site is presently served by existing facilities.
-No impacts are anticipated.
+No impacts would occur.

-Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
+3) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?